aedobbyn/menu-builder/README.md

         * Normalized in `scaled.csv`
     * Daily nutrient constraints in `all_nut_and_mr_df.csv`
 * `menu-builder`
-    * Shiny app for building a random menu and tweaking it into compliance
+    * [Shiny app](https://amandadobbyn.shinyapps.io/menu-builder/) for building a random menu and tweaking it into compliance
-* `scripts`
+* `scripts` -- the meat of things
     * `prep`
         * Read in, clean, and standardize data
         * Adds daily guidelines for